-The more stuff you have, the happier you’ll be are a dreamer or is good at acting in front of people.
+The more stuff you have, the happier you’ll be.
+Are you a dreamer, or are you good at acting in front of people?

 I’m betting that some of you are house poor and regret spending what the bank allowed you to borrow.

 I feel sorry for anyone looking to buy a house right now because it wouldn’t be an option for us.